steveh127/UM-Micropython/WOPR/README.md

 The objective of this section is to indicate something of the structure of the program and to indicate where customisations may readily be made.

+### *web_link.py*

-### *web_link.py* This is the main driver file for the program, imported by *main.py*.
-It contains the
-subroutines to manage webpages, linking form actions to actual actions.
+This is the main driver file for the program, imported by *main.py*.
+It contains the subroutines to manage webpages, linking form actions to actual actions.
 This is commented to indicate the application specific areas that can be modified.
 The format of the imports is important, *get_WOPR* is a function that delivers a unique instances of the WOPR control class.
-The *web_pages* links is dictionary of links used to aid creation of web pages dynamically. *async def main()* sets up the WOPR software and creates all necessary tasks, these can be modified as necessary.
+The *web_pages* links is dictionary of links used to aid creation of web pages dynamically. __*async def main()*__ sets up the WOPR software and creates all necessary tasks, these should be modified as necessary.
-Finaly it initiates an endless asyncio loop.
-If there is no SSID defined then an alternative program, *net_setup.py* is imported.
-This is essentially a version of *web_link.py* to run the network setup web page with it's own set of files.
+Finaly *async def main()* initiates an endless asyncio loop.

+If there is no SSID defined in *net_config.py* then an alternative program, *net_setup.py* is imported.
+This is essentially a version of *web_link.py* to run the network setup web page with its own set of files.
 It is only imported if needed.